 Table of contents

-What’s the purpose of a full inventory count?
+What’s the purpose of stocktaking?

 Accurate inventory has a domino effect, allowing you to make better decisions on what to stock up on, submit timely purchase orders, and reveal and resolve issues more efficiently.